Why We Teach Yoga and Mindfulness in Prison.

 Most prisoners suffer from Complex Trauma, chronic interpersonal trauma experienced early in life such as abandonment, hunger, homelessness, domestic violence, sexual abuse, bullying, discrimination, drug and alcohol abuse, and witnessing crime - including murder.
 We call this “original pain.”
 These experiences, imprinted by the terrifying emotions that accompany them, are held deeply in the mind, and perhaps more importantly, in the body, with the dissociative effects of impulsive/reactive behavior, and tendencies toward drug and alcohol addiction as well as violence.
 Carrying unresolved trauma into their lives impacts everything they do, often landing them in prison, where they experience even more trauma.

 Yoga as a mindfulness practice is our tool for reengaging prisoners with their bodies to restore the connection between mind, heart and body.
-We use a trauma-informed practice to develop the whole person, increase sensitivity toward oneself and empathy for others.
-By putting the men (and women) back in touch with their bodies, they begin to care more about themselves and understand the harm they have caused themselves.
+We use a yoga practice to develop the whole person, increase sensitivity toward oneself and empathy for others.
+By putting the men and women back in touch with their bodies, they begin to care more about themselves and understand the harm they have caused.